Starbucks launches limited edition reusable glass to benefit the coffee communities of Oaxaca - News Break

 Starbucks launches limited edition reusable glass to benefit the coffee communities of Oaxaca

+This article was translated from our Spanish edition using AI technologies.
+Errors may exist due to this process.
 Starbucks presents a new limited edition reusable glass with the aim of supporting coffee growers, their families and communities in Mexico.
-As part of the “Todos Sembramos Café” program, for each glass that customers purchase, the company will donate a rust-resistant coffee plant to producers in the communities of Tanetze de Zaragoza, Villa Talea de Castro and San Miguel Panixthlahuaca in Oaxaca.www.greenwichtime.com
+As part of the “Todos Sembramos Café” program, for each glass that customers purchase, the company will donate a rust-resistant coffee plant to producers in the communities of Tanetze de Zaragoza, Villa Talea de Castro and San Miguel Panixthlahuaca in Oaxaca.www.entrepreneur.com